esonghori/TinyGarble/README.md

 2. Compile a benchmark:

-Go inside `genNetlist/benchmark`, where benchmark is the name of the function. and run:
+Go inside `genNetlist/benchmark`, where benchmark is the name of the function and compile the benchmark to generate the nestlist:
 ```
+	$ cd gen_netlist/benchmark
 	$ ./compile
 ```
-You can edit `benchmark.dcsh` file to change the parameter of the function.
+You can edit `benchmark.dcsh` file to change synthesis parameters.

-_Advanced detailed_: Let's suppose that our_lib.db is compiled and located in /path/to/our_lib and benchmark.v is located in /path/to/benchmark/.
+_Advanced detailed_: Let's suppose that `our_lib.db` is compiled and located in `/path/to/our_lib` and benchmark.v is located in `/path/to/benchmark/`.

-- Go to /path/to/benchmark/ and run:
+- Go to `/path/to/benchmark/` and run:
 ```
 	$ design_vision
 	design_vision> elaborate benchmark -architecture verilog -library DEFAULT -update